 - Donated blood is tested for infections such as hepatitis, syphilis, and HIV (the virus that causes AIDS).
 If the tested blood is found to be unsafe, it's destroyed.

 - Blood is divided into four types: A, B, AB, and O. Blood also has Rh types: positive (+) and negative (-).
 You can only receive blood products that are compatible with (match) your blood type.
 A sample of your blood is tested for compatibility with donated blood.
 This is done before blood products are prepared for a transfusion.

 How is a blood transfusion done?

-A blood transfusion takes place in a blood center, hospital room, or operating room.
-It usually lasts 1-2 hours.
-Your health care provider will discuss the blood transfusion with you before it's done.
+A blood transfusion takes place in a blood center, infusion center, hospital room, or operating room.
+Your healthcare provider will discuss the blood transfusion with you before it's done.
 You'll need to give permission for the blood transfusion by signing a consent form.